vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 This completes the NSX Advanced Load Balancer configuration.
 The next step is to deploy and configure a bootstrap machine which will be used to deploy and manage Tanzu Kubernetes clusters.

-## Configure Separate VIP Networks for Management and Workload Clusters Where NSX ALB Provides Control Plane HA

-In Tanzu Kubernetes Grid v1.6, you can configure separate VIP networks for the control plane HA and for application load balancer and ingress service.
-This feature lets you ensure the security of the clusters by providing you an option to expose the endpoint of your management or the workload cluster and the load balancer service and ingress service in the cluster, in different networks.

-You can configure the following parameters to expose the endpoints or the services in the management cluster and the workload clusters in different VIP networks.

-For the workload cluster:

-- AVI_DATA_NETWORK
-- AVI_DATA_NETWORK_CIDR
-- AVI_CONTROL_PLANE_NETWORK
-- AVI_CONTROL_PLANE_NETWORK_CIDR

-Where `AVI_DATA_NETWORK` is the network that you use load balancing (l4/l7) the application deployed in the workload cluster.
-The network `AVI_CONTROL_PLANE_NETWORK` is the network that provides L4 load balancing to the control plane nodes of the workload clusters.

-For the management cluster:

-- AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_NAME
-- AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_CIDR
-- AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_NAME
-- AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_CIDR

-Where `AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_NAME` is the network that you use for load balancing the application deployed in the management cluster.
-The network `AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_NAME` is the network that provides L4 load balancing to the control plane nodes of the workload clusters.

-As per the TKO architecture, the control plane VIP of the management cluster, shared services cluster and the workload clusters, is served from the same network.
-So, the network `AVI_CONTROL_PLANE_NETWORK` and `AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_NAME` points to the same portgroup/logical segment to implement TKO architecture.

-**Note:** This document makes use of the single network `tkg-cluster-vip` for both control plane VIP and application load balancing of all TKG clusters.

 ## <a id="configurebootstrap"> </a> Deploy and Configure Bootstrap Machine

 The deployment of the Tanzu Kubernetes Grid management and workload clusters is facilitated by setting up a bootstrap machine where you install the Tanzu CLI and Kubectl utilities which are used to create and manage the Tanzu Kubernetes Grid instance.
 This machine also keeps the Tanzu Kubernetes Grid and Kubernetes configuration files for your deployments.
 The bootstrap machine can be a laptop, host, or server running on Linux, macOS, or Windows that you deploy management and workload clusters from.

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

-For this deployment, a CentOS 7 based virtual machine is used as the bootstrap machine.
-For information on how to configure a macOS or Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-install-cli.html).
+For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
+For information on how to configure for a macOS or Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2/using-tkg-2/GUID-install-cli.html).

 The bootstrap machine must meet the following prerequisites:

-- A minimum of 6 GB of RAM and a 2-core CPU.
+   * A minimum of 6 GB of RAM and a 2-core CPU.
-- System time is synchronized with a Network Time Protocol (NTP) server.
+   * System time is synchronized with a Network Time Protocol (NTP) server.
-- Docker and containerd binaries are installed.
-For instructions on how to install Docker, see the official [Docker documentation](https://docs.docker.com/engine/install/centos/).
+   * Docker and containerd binaries are installed.
+For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-- Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network `tkg-mgmt-ls`.
+   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `tkg_mgmt_pg`.

-To install Tanzu CLI, Tanzu Plugins and Kubectl utility on the bootstrap machine, follow the instructions below:
+To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:

-1. Download and unpack the following packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384).
+1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

-    - VMware Tanzu CLI 2.1.0 for Linux
+   * VMware Tanzu CLI 2.1.0 for Linux

-    - kubectl cluster cli v1.24.9 for Linux
+   * kubectl cluster cli v1.24.9 for Linux

-2. Execute the following commands to install Tanzu Kubernetes Grid CLI, Kubectl CLI, and Carvel tools.
+1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools.
     ```bash
+    ## Install required packages
+    tdnf install tar zip unzip wget -y

     ## Install Tanzu Kubernetes Grid CLI
-    tar -zxvf tanzu-cli-bundle-linux-amd64.tar.gz
+    tar -xvf tanzu-cli-bundle-linux-amd64.tar.gz
+    cd ./cli/
-    install cli/core/v0.25.0/tanzu-core-linux_amd64 /usr/local/bin/tanzu
+    sudo install core/v0.28.0/tanzu-core-linux_amd64 /usr/local/bin/tanzu
     chmod +x /usr/local/bin/tanzu

     ## Verify Tanzu CLI version

-    [root@tkg160-bootstrap ~]# tanzu version
+     [root@tkg160-bootstrap ~] # tanzu version

-     version: v0.25.0
+    version: v0.28.0
-     buildDate: 2022-08-25
+    buildDate: 2023-01-20
-     sha: 6288c751-dirty
+    sha: 3c34115bc-dirty

-    ## Install Tanzu Plugins
+    ## Install Tanzu Kubernetes Grid CLI Plugins

-    [root@tkg160-bootstrap ~]# tanzu plugin sync
+    [root@tkg160-bootstrap ~] # tanzu plugin sync

     Checking for required plugins...
     Installing plugin 'login:v0.28.0'